Time Zones

 - Click the map to see the Time Zone and current time where you clicked (Monthly Contributors also get Dynamic Maps)

-- Click the ◉ button in the upper right corner of the map to use your current location.
-Click the ◉ button again to automatically update your location every 1, 5 or 10 minutes (Monthly Contributors also get an option to update every several seconds, shown as ◉A for Active).**
+- Click the ◉ Use Current Location button in the upper right corner of the map to use your current location.
+Click the ◉ Use Current Location button again to automatically update your location every 1, 5 or 10 minutes (Monthly Contributors also get an option to update every several seconds, shown as ◉A for Active).**

-- Subscribe to receive notification of tool updates and usage tips
+- Subscribe to email updates below for tool updates and usage tips

 * You can search using various formats of latitude longitude, including degrees, minutes and seconds; degrees and decimal minutes; or decimal degrees